 The only aspects that could be interrupted are the payout of distributions and documents to investors, as Cadre handles these.
 But this would only last until a new managerial firm is found.

-Cadre Customer Service
+Cadre Customer Support

 There are three ways you can get in touch with Cadre’s customer service.
 The company’s business hours to respond to your requests are between 9 am and 6 pm EST from Monday through Friday.

 You can send an email either to your assigned sales representative or to the general investor relations address.
 Moreover, you can reach out to Cadre via phone.
 Unfortunately, other options such as a webchat are not offered at the moment.

 - Cadre provides access to institutional-level real estate